-- HDTV_1080p25: The standard definition for high definition television at 25 frames per second, usually for broadcasting in European, African, Asian and Australian countries that used the PAL or SECAM standard for analogue television. - HDTV_720p24: The former standard high definition resolution at 24 frames per second. - 4K_UHD: A standard ultra HD (4K) format for television productons.
+- HDTV_1080p25: The standard definition for high definition television at 25 frames per second, usually for broadcasting in European, African, Asian and Australian countries that used the PAL or SECAM standard for analogue television. - HDTV_1080p23.976: The standard definition for high definition television at 23.976 frames per second.
+This is useful if the remainder of your pipeline uses the 23.976 framerate for legacy reasons. - HDTV_720p24: The former standard high definition resolution at 24 frames per second. - 4K_UHD: A standard ultra HD (4K) format for television productons.
 4K implies that the width of the image is of, give or take, 4000 pixels. - 8K_UHD: A standard ultra HD (8K) format for television productions.
-8K implies that the width of the image is of, give or take, 8000 pixels. - DCI_2K: A standard HD format for cinema. - DCI_4K: A standard ultra HD (4K) format for cinema. - film-2K: A standard HD format for film projectors with a low aspect ratio. - film-4K: A standard ultra HD (4K) format for film projectors with a low aspect ratio. - film-1.33_H: The standard resolution for the academy film format that conforms to the standard 4:3 aspect ratio. - film-1.66_H: The standard resolution for widescreen film format that conforms to the 16:9 aspect ratio. - film-1.66_V: The standard resolution for widescreen film format, but with a vertical field of view. - Cineon: The standard format for 35 mm Kodak/Cineon film. - NTSC: The standard resolution and framerate for analogue standard definition televisions in most of the Americas (except Brazil, Paraguay, Uruguay and Argentina), Japan, Taiwan, South Korea, the Philippines and Myanmar. - PAL: The standard resolution and framerate for analogue standard definition televisions in Europe, Africa, Australia, most of Asia, Brazil, Uruguay and Argentina. - 2160p-240p: A series of standard widescreen presets named after their resolution heights. - low: A resolution based on NTSC with half of its standard dimensions. - Web_Video: A legacy format for web streaming. - Game_512: A preset for the gaming pipeline, with a square
+8K implies that the width of the image is of, give or take, 8000 pixels. - DCI_2K: A standard HD format for cinema. - DCI_4K: A standard ultra HD (4K) format for cinema. - film-2K: A standard HD format for film projectors with a low aspect ratio. - film-4K: A standard ultra HD (4K) format for film projectors with a low aspect ratio. - film-1.33_H: The standard resolution for the academy film format that conforms to the standard 4:3 aspect ratio. - film-1.66_H: The standard resolution for widescreen film format that conforms to the 16:9 aspect ratio. - film-1.66_V: The standard resolution for widescreen film format, but with a vertical field of view. - Cineon: The standard format for 35 mm Kodak/Cineon film. - NTSC: The standard resolution and framerate for analogue standard definition televisions in most of the Americas (except Brazil, Paraguay, Uruguay and Argentina), Japan, Taiwan, South Korea, the Philippines and Myanmar. - PAL: The standard resolution and framerate for analogue standard definition televisions in Europe, Africa, Australia, most of Asia, Brazil, Uruguay and Argentina. - 2160p-240p: A series of standard widescreen presets named after their resolution heights.